 The purpose of the Prize is to recognize and publicize extraordinary efforts in stimulating adolescents in upper-secondary education in Denmark (stx, htx and hf) to take an interest in science.

 The Prize is awarded annually and is divided into two prizes: one for eastern Denmark and one for western Denmark.
 Each prize is DKK 250,000, divided into a personal award of DKK 50,000 and DKK 200,000 for the upper-secondary school.
 The award given to the school is to be used for developing science teaching, such as acquiring new equipment for experiments, upgrading classrooms and facilities or continuing education.

 The Prize is awarded to a teacher based on the nomination of the principal.
 The students, parents and colleagues may all suggest a candidate to the principal, who makes the nomination using the link under the application details above.
 One or more teachers and teams of up to three teachers from the same upper-secondary school may be nominated.
 If the Prize is awarded to a team, the team members share the personal award amount.
-Teachers from the same school are not eligible to receive the Prize in the 4 years after a Prize is awarded to that school.
+Candidates who have not previously received the prize may be re-nominated, but teachers from the same school are not eligible to receive the Prize in the 4 years after a Prize is awarded to that school.

-The Foundation Committee on Teacher Prizes selects the successful nominees for the Prize.
-The Committee comprises:
+Committee on The Novo Nordisk Foundation Teaching Prizes selects the successful nominees for the Prize.

-The Prize was awarded at the Big Bang Conference on 5 April 2018.
-On the following day, the Prize recipients took part in a panel debate with the recipients of the Foundation’s other prizes for: primary science teachers; lower-secondary science teachers; and science teachers at teacher colleges.
+The Prizes are awarded at the Big Bang Conference on 2 April 2019.
+The Prize recipients are asked to take part in a panel debate with the recipients of the Foundation’s other prizes for: primary science teachers; lower-secondary science teachers; and science teachers at teacher colleges.